Supreme Court Agrees To Hear Trump Subpoena Cases

 They were looking into possible connections to Russian money laundering.

-The Supreme Court has scheduled all three cases together for an hour of argument in March.
+The Supreme Court has scheduled an hour of argument on the grand jury subpoena issue; the two two cases, centering on congressional subpoenas, will be heard together for an hour.
+The arguments are set for March.
 A decision is expected by June, just in time for the presidential campaign to be moving into high gear.

 Some leading conservative Supreme Court advocates have suggested that these cases are low-hanging fruit, so to speak.
 They could be a way for the high court to show that it is not just in the pocket of a Republican president.